-To stop seeing “Some settings are managed by your organization” message in the Privacy section of Settings app, you need let Windows 10 send Enhanced data to Microsoft.
+To stop seeing “Some settings are managed by your organization” message in the Privacy section of the Settings app, you need to let Windows 10 send Enhanced data to Microsoft.

-According to this page of Microsoft, Windows 10 collects and sends performance as well as usage data to Microsoft to troubleshoot and improve their products and services.
+According to this page of Microsoft, Windows 10 collects and sends performance as well as usage data to Microsoft to troubleshoot and improve its products and services.

 Remove “Some settings are managed by your organization” in Windows Update

 And if you are looking to remove “Some settings are managed by your organization” message from the Windows Update section of Settings, you need to restore Windows Update settings to its default in Group Policy.

 However, if you really want to disable or configure how automatic Windows updates are installed, you can use the Registry Editor as changing default settings in Registry will not show the message in the Windows Update section.
 You can refer to our how to disable automatic Windows updates in Windows 10 Home edition (works for both Home and Pro) to configure Windows update settings in Registry.

 Follow the instructions in Method 1 to remove the message from Windows Update.

 Method 1- remove Some settings are managed by your organization message from Windows Update